thesemaphoreslim/TaxCollector/README.md

 Limitations:
  - The application does NOT obtain historical reward information.
 It captures rewards on a current/go-forward basis.
  - The application treats any negative delta (coins leaving the wallet) as a spend, even you are simply moving your balance to a different wallet (cold/hardware/etc).
 However, you can updated the "SPENT" value in the log file with clarifying text (like "TRANSFERRED TO HARDWARE WALLET").
+ - When you first run the application (and ONLY on first run), your total wallet balance will be logged to the history file as "ADDED".
+You can update this text in the log file with something like "INITIAL BALANCE" to avoid confusion at tax time.
+After the initial run, only deltas will be logged.

 TaxCollector.dll.config.
  - balance_keywords: used to determine the coin denomination returned by the api (DO NOT MODIFY)